Prajwal-Kumar-19/Music-Store-Analysis/README.md

-# 🎵 Music Store Data Analysis Project
+# 🎵 SQL Music Store Data Analysis Project

 ## 📋 Project Overview
 A comprehensive analysis of a Music Store's database using PostgreSQL to derive business insights.